 Our campus television station (TV-19) and your campus radio station (WCCR) provide students with hands-on experience in the production of original programming for the college and the community.
 Students can also gain valuable journalistic experience through involvement with our campus newspaper, The Patriot.
 Our classes are small enough to allow you a chance to really get to know your classmates and your teachers.
 Most classes average around 15 students.
 We have a nationally recognized Speech and Debate team (affiliated with the National Speech Fraternity Pi Kappa Delta).

-You may attain practical experience for credit through forensics, broadcasting practicum, or professional internships.
+Through the media communication education secondary certification program, you may attain practical experience for credit through forensics, broadcasting practicum, or professional internships.

 What Can I Do With This Degree?